 - Enlightium Academy additionally supports each student’s spiritual journey by providing prayer for students and families, live peer Bible studies, the Mission Program, and monthly chapels.

-- Enlightium is innovating and investing in cutting-edge technology to drive student engagement and learning.
+- Enlightium remains committed to innovation and continually invests in cutting-edge technology to drive student engagement and learning.